CS3219-AY2324S1/ay2324s1-course-assessment-g49/README.md

 ### Frontend
 1. Open a terminal and navigate to the frontend directory: `cd frontend`
+2. Delete node_modules file if it exists in the frontend directory
-2. Install the required dependencies: `npm install`
+3. Install the required dependencies: `npm install`
-3. Start the development server: `npm run dev`
+4. Start the development server: `npm run dev`
-4. The frontend will be accessible at the link provided in the terminal.
+5. The frontend will be accessible at the link provided in the terminal.

 ### Backend
-1. Open a terminal and navigate to the backend directory: `cd peerprep-backend`
+1. Open a terminal and navigate to the backend directory: `cd backend`
+2. Navigate to the peerprep-common directory: `cd peerprep-common`
-2. Build the backend server: `mvn clean install`
+3. Build the backend server: `mvn clean install`
-3. Start the backend server: `mvn spring-boot:run`
+4. Open a new terminal and navigate to the peerprep-api-gateway directory: `cd peerprep-api-gateway`and start the server `mvn spring-boot:run`
+5. Open a new terminal and navigate to the peerprep-matching-service directory: `cd peerprep-matching-service`and start the server `mvn spring-boot:run`
+6. Open a new terminal and navigate to the peerprep-session-service directory: `cd peerprep-session-service`and start the server `mvn spring-boot:run`
+7. Open a new terminal and navigate to the peerprep-question-service directory: `cd peerprep-question-service`and start the server `mvn spring-boot:run`
-4. Detailed information on running the backend can be found [here](https://github.com/CS3219-AY2324S1/ay2324s1-course-assessment-g49/tree/master/peerprep-backend#peerprep-backend)
+8. Detailed information on running the backend can be found [here](https://github.com/CS3219-AY2324S1/ay2324s1-course-assessment-g49/tree/master/peerprep-backend#peerprep-backend)

 ## Usage